AidanIsAJew/Insta-JS/README.md

 - **If you get any error about python or msibuild.exe or binding, read the requirements section again!**
 - Change `example-config.js` to `config.js`
 - Edit `config.js` and fill in all the relevant details as indicated in the file's comments.

+## Starting the bot

+Run the `Node Start.bat`

+OR

+In a command prompt, run the following command:
+`node index.js`